IntersectAustralia/excel-fu/module-2/index.markdown

 <br/>
 <p>
 <b>Warning:</b> You may notice little green triangles in the top-left of some cells:
 These are where Excel has detected a possible inconistency in your worksheet data or formulas.
-Always check these, if only to ignore them:
+Always check these, by clicking on the icon, even if only to ignore them:
 </p>
 <br/>
 <img src="10.png" alt="Validation errors"/>